Measuring growth and convergence at the mesoscale: Empirical Results

 \section{Empirical Results}

 The empirical analysis proceeds in three steps.
 We first document how the global distribution of production changes over time and -- more importantly -- over spatial aggregations for both production and wealth.
 Next we investigate global growth and convergence across spatial aggregations and contrast them with the broader literature.
-Finally we assess the evidence for capability driven growth and indicate consequences for future research.
+Finally we examine the urban law of motion and assess the evidence for poverty traps.